Tips for Long-Term Change

 Evaluate and Celebrate

-Identify early success, even small ones.
+Identify early successes, even small ones.
 Seek evidence of milestones.
 Learn to accept compliments.
 Keep track of your achievements.
 Looking back on a journal of the good things you’ve done can buoy you up in times of self-doubt.

 Most of us find it easier to recall disappointment.
-Consider keeping two journals, one for the good, and the other for the bad.
+Consider keeping two journals, one for the good and the other for the bad.
 When they’re full, literally throw away the bad and keep the good.

 Marquita Herald of Emotionally Resilient Living says, “In the end, it’s not the size of the celebration that counts what’s important is acknowledging that you are growing and creating your best life.”